Curis Inc.: Understanding CA-4948 And IRAK-4 Inhibition (NASDAQ:CRIS)

 Balance Sheet, Cash Position, and Shares Outstanding

-Following the positive results related to CA-4948 (described in detail further below) in early December, Curis immediately went initiated a capital raise in the form of a common stock sale.
+Following the positive results related to CA-4948 (described in detail further below) in early December, Curis immediately initiated a capital raise in the form of a common stock sale.
 Closure was announced on December 14, 2020 and resulted in the addition of 29.5m additional shares (52% dilution from existing share base) and a net raise of $159.1m dollars which it intends to use to fund further development of CA-4948 and CI-8993.
 Below is a snapshot of the September 30, 2020 reported balance sheet and a pro-forma balance sheet and share count based on this transaction.
 I believe it was a logical step by the company to raise capital for further development based on the clinical results and has positioned Curis to continue developing these compounds.

 The balance sheet is fairly straight-forward (clean) and I'll note that the most significant long-term liability is the future royalty payment agreement that they have with Oberland which I described above which is payable as they earn royalties from Roche/Genentech.